roman-milk/roman-milk.github.io/a-lady-and-the-student.md

  Marvin made it a routine, to take a new girl to bed, for her first night in his home.
 It would settle her, and make her his.
 He was looking forward to finding out what she knew, and what the others had been telling her he liked.
 They had the whole night together, to get to know each other.

  As soon as he recovered he would show her what he knew; how to please a woman.
-Report_Story #1